VirgilSecurity/chat-back4app-android/README.md

 **For every chat user, the new E2EE app maintains a private & public key:**

 1. We generate the private & public key pair as part of signup
-2. Store the private Key in the key storage on the device
+2. Store the private key in the key storage on the device
 3. Publish the public key in Virgil’s Card Service as a “Virgil Card” for other users to download & encrypt messages with it.